webplatform/docs/concepts/mobile_web/highdpi/index.md

 [[Image:highdpi-tile1.jpg|center|x450px|center|Samples of images at different compressions and pixel densities.]]
 [[Image:highdpi-tile2.jpg|center|x450px|center|Samples of images at different compressions and pixel densities.]]
 [[Image:highdpi-tile3.jpg|center|x450px|center|Samples of images at different compressions and pixel densities.]]
+Samples of images at different compressions and pixel densities.

 From this small, unscientific sampling, it seems that compressing large images provides a good quality-to-size tradeoff.
 For my eye, heavily compressed 2x imagery actually looks better than uncompressed 1x pictures.